 The Admissionado Approach

 We decided to show that Caitlin had the chops to succeed as an ed-tech CEO down the road.
 This was a bit risky, but it built nicely on her multi-functional experience and we thought it’d be more believable than saying that she would come up with the next big thing in ed-tech (the field is getting more competitive every day).
 What we were saying, in effect, is that she was 100% committed to education (we had plenty of evidence for that) and that she’d continue doing good work, bringing her passion to any organization she led and hiring the creative talent she needed to make things happen.

-Caitlin go into Tuck, Duke, Yale, Kellogg, HBS and Stanford, many of these with scholarships.
+Caitlin was admitted to Tuck, Duke, Yale, Kellogg, HBS and Stanford, many of these with scholarships.

 Caitlin, your apps are living proof that real passion trumps ‘telling them what you think they wanna hear’ any day.
 Adcoms can easily see through reverse-engineered apps and goals, but genuine enthusiasm is contagious.